Pallavi-Battu/DOG-STICKERS-APP/README.md

 is set to 250 by Shopify.
 I did this to keep things simple.
 Pagination would have made the queries complicated and 250 items is enough for most use cases.

-If you require pagination you will have to keep track of the [cursor](https://youtu.be/S37WsC8GzSA "graphql pagination") field and keep querying the data until you fetch all items.

 ### Setup Environment variables